subsyncit/subsyncit/SERVER-SETUP.md

-Scroll to the bottom for Amazon Web Services, Google Cloud, office, and in-home Raspberry Pi (etc) server choices.
+Scroll to the bottom for Amazon EC2, Google Cloud, office, and in-home Raspberry Pi (etc) server choices.

 # Server-side setup